r0d3r1ck0rd0n3z/Images-in-Google-Calendar/README.md

   * Adds Google related parameters to all URLs found inside SRC and HREF attributes
   * ALT attributes inside <tt>&lt;IMG&gt;</tt> tags are left alone

-Since Google 'sanitizes' all URLs found inside SRC and HREF attributes, images embedded using the <tt>&lt;IMG&gt;</tt> tag tag do not appear in calendar entries after import.
+Since Google 'sanitizes' all URLs found inside SRC and HREF attributes, images embedded using the <tt>&lt;IMG&gt;</tt> tag do not appear in calendar entries after import.

 &nbsp;